-The One Thing You Should Always Do Before Juicing a Lemon
+The Very First Thing You Should Do with a Lemon Half Before You Juice It

 Have you tried this?
 What other smart prep tasks do you do in the kitchen?
 Let us know in the comments!